gamanc/todo-mfe-app/readme.md

 To run and tests this app follow this steps:

-1. Open some terminal on the todo-mfe folder and run:
+1. Open some terminal on the todos-remote-app folder and run:

    ```bash
    npm install